top of page

 all they need is willpower and perseverance.

-I recommend this book to everyone starting their career."
+I recommend this book to anyone starting

 Danuta -